If you use drugs, we help you stay safe. Our service is free, easy, private and hassle-free.

 Don't inject alone

 Choose a location where others can find you if you overdose.
 Even better, inject where people can use naloxone to save you from an overdose.
 Have to use alone?
-Contact Never Use Alone by calling (877) 696-1996 so help can get to you in case of overdose.
+Call Never Use Alone at (877) 696-1996 or Safe Spot at 1-800-972-0590 so help can get to you in case of overdose.

 Have naloxone